laravel/docs/validation.md

 <a name="quick-writing-the-validation-logic"></a>
 ### Writing The Validation Logic

 Now we are ready to fill in our `store` method with the logic to validate the new blog post.
 If you examine your application's base controller (`App\Http\Controllers\Controller`) class, you will see that the class uses a `ValidatesRequests` trait.
-This trait provides a convenient `validate` method in all of your controllers.
+This trait provides a convenient `validate` method to all of your controllers.

 The `validate` method accepts an incoming HTTP request and a set of validation rules.
 If the validation rules pass, your code will keep executing normally; however, if validation fails, an exception will be thrown and the proper error response will automatically be sent back to the user.
 In the case of a traditional HTTP request, a redirect response will be generated, while a JSON response will be sent for AJAX requests.